dreamcatcher-tech/network/Inbox/2023-12-18 0901 HAL with stuck loop.md

 The ranking of the strength between the stucks and the helps is continually assessed in the background, and each consumption feeds back a relevance.

+The fundamental process is to take the user input and retrieve a list of instructions that can be used to complete the task.

 ## Phasing
 1. stuck loop with manually generated helps to start